dyl-atk/clustering-local-areas/README.md

 University hubs are densely populated areas with young and healthy populations.
 These are spread across the country in city centre and university locations.
 The high amount of students here means employment and education are low as these students do not yet have degrees or jobs.

 Economic core cities are the rarest and most distinct cluster of local areas.
 These are very densely populated with a well-educated, healthy, working age population.
 The population are likely to work from home and unlikely to work more than 10km from where they live.
-These are limited to entirely to central London and Bristol.
+These are limited to central London and Bristol.

 Typical town and rural communities are the most common cluster category.
 These are sparsely populated, with an aging population.
 Employment is low and people generally work far from where they live.
 These areas are spread across rural areas of England and Wales.